About me

 The Armadillo in All of Us. [original link broken] It may be small-brained and shortsighted, but the armadillo has managed to take over most of the Americas.
 (American Way, March 1, 2012)

-Bourbon revival.
+The Bourbon Revival.
 The bourbon industry helped fuel the rebirth of a once-struggling Louisville.
 Now Louisville is returning the favor.
 (American Way, May 15, 2010)

 Bluer blues: Grim figures tell of region on the ropes.
 Rich in culture, resources, Mississippi Delta getting poorer amid illusory gains, stumbling strategies.
 What options remain for a region on life support?
 (The Commercial Appeal, Nov.
 8, 2009) [original link broken or lost, available here https://www.highbeam.com/doc/1P2-21880876.html and also at Newsbank.